-The BC SPCA is the only animal welfare organization in B.C. with the authority to enforce animal cruelty laws under the Prevention of Cruelty to Animals Act (PCA Act).
+The BC SPCA is the only animal welfare organization in B.C. with the authority to investigate complaints of animal abuse or neglect under the Prevention of Cruelty to Animals Act (PCA Act).
+All animal cruelty investigations are 100% donor funded.

 Report incident of animal in distress

-The Cruelty Investigations Department investigates all reports of cruelty against animals in B.C. and takes the necessary steps to alleviate their distress.
+Animal Protection Services investigates all complaints of cruelty, abuse and neglect against animals in B.C. and takes the necessary steps to alleviate their distress.

-Every year, the department investigates thousands of complaints of cruelty and neglect and conducts more than 9,500 animal cruelty investigations.
-Our 30 full-time Special Provincial Constables are trained to carry out these investigations, care for animals in distress and recommend charges to Crown Counsel for the prosecution of those who inflict suffering on animals.
+Every year, the department investigates thousands of complaints of cruelty and neglect and conducts an average of 8,000 animal cruelty investigations.
+Our 30 full-time Animal Protection Officers are trained to carry out these investigations, care for animals in distress and recommend charges to Crown Counsel for the prosecution of those who inflict suffering on animals.

 The department also works to decrease the likelihood of repeated abuse through education, cooperation, and if necessary, deterrence in the form of legal proceedings.